How to scale company culture for distributed teams

 Keeping a pulse on employee happiness and satisfaction with a weekly or bi-weekly employee feedback survey helps you understand how your employees feel and stay connected with your team members by discovering sore spots before they lead to larger challenges.

 85% of employees who use Officevibe Pulse Surveys feel their direct manager cares about their well-being.Officevibe Pulse Survey data

-How do Pulse Surveys work?
-Employees respond to fewer questions, more frequently than with more antiquated models like annual or even quarterly employee feedback surveys.
-This not only lightens the burden for your team members, it also provides you with more accurate data by collecting it regularly, rather than just one or a few times a year.
+Employees respond to a select few targeted questions more frequently than with more traditional models like annual or even quarterly employee feedback surveys.
+This not only lightens the workflow for your team members, but it also provides you with more accurate insights by collecting it regularly, rather than just once or a few times a year.

-A question as simple as “what can I do to help you this week?” reveals insights that help you better support your team.
-And when people are comfortable to share their feedback with you directly, there are fewer surprises and you’re better equipped to make adjustments when necessary.
+A question as simple as “what can I do to help you this week?” can reveal insights that might help you better support your team.
+When people are comfortable sharing their thoughts with you directly, fewer surprises arise, and you’re better equipped to make adjustments when necessary.

-Officevibe’s one-on-one software makes building collaborative agendas simple, so you and your direct report can both add talking points ahead of your meeting.
-This lets you both bring up what’s on your mind, while allowing your employee to come to the meeting prepared.
+Officevibe’s one-on-one software makes building collaborative agendas simple, so you and your direct report can add talking points ahead of your team meetings.
+This lets you both bring up what’s on your mind while allowing your employee to come to the meeting prepared.

 When to have one-on-one meetings:

 With Officevibe’s anonymous employee feedback software, a secure chat is created each time feedback is submitted.
 This way employees can have a two-way conversation with their manager while maintaining anonymity.
-Officevibe creates a direct line for anonymous upward feedback, and the usage speaks for itself: in one year, employees submitted 2.1 million anonymous feedback messages to their managers using Officevibe.
+Officevibe creates a direct line to provide feedback, and the usage speaks for itself: in one year, employees submitted 2.1 million anonymous feedback messages to their managers using Officevibe.